 My Top 5 WordPress Plugins

 Now, I’m still using several of the necessary plugins that every blogger really should be using on their site; Akismet, Google XML Sitemaps, Broken Link Checker, and CommentLuv.
 But there are a few others out there that I think you should be using.

 MaxBlogPress Ninja Affiliate

-Ninja Affiliate is an awesome plugin, although not free it is worth the money if you use affiliate networks to earn you money.
+Ninja Affiliate is an excellent plugin.
+Although not free it is worth the money if you use affiliate networks to earn you money.
 It is relatively easy to set, and it does all the work for you based on the settings you choose.
 It will automatically link your affiliates within your posts for you.
-When setting up each affiliate, you just tell it which word or words you’d like associated with that affiliate and when the words are used in your posts it will automatically link them once the post is published.
+When setting up each affiliate, you just tell it which word or words you’d like associated with that affiliate.
+When the words are used in your posts it will automatically link them once the post is published.
 If you stop using an affiliate, you just delete it from the settings and the link will be removed.
 If you update the word or words to be associated then, it will automatically adjust the links throughout your site.

 Genesis Simple Hooks

 Obviously, this one is only good if your blog is set up using a Genesis theme, which I think is the best type of theme.
 Using this plugin allows you to do all kinds of different things to your site that could be a lot harder to do.
 It also enables you to make changes to your theme, and if that theme is updated in any way or if you decide to go with a different Genesis theme then those settings will remain there for you.
 For instance, I use it to place all the background coding for advertising.
 You know, that pesky coding that has to go in the header section of your site.
 I also use it to customize the information that shows up in my post titles; who the post is by and the date.

 Another area I customize with it is my footer information.
 No matter what theme I use of Genesis, this information will always be the way I want it.
 I won’t have to redo the code with any changes.